securitykiss-com/rfw/README.rst

 - serialize requests to prevent concurrency issues with iptables
 - REST API
 - secured with SSL
-- authenticated with basic authentication over SSL and by client source IP
+- authenticated with basic authentication over SSL and by client IP address
 - idempotent - actions resulting in duplicate entries are ignored
 - do not interfere with more general iptables rules